 Knowledge helps us adapt to challenges.

 My husband passed away years ago.
-He fixed everything and seemingly knew everything.
-He was extremely intelligent.
+He used to fix everything around the house.
 But you know what?
-I learned that I could look up anything and either understand what had to be done or I could fix a lot of things myself!
+I learned that I could look up anything and fix it myself or I could know if I needed help.

 Given the resources at my fingertips and the simple kinds of problems I face even with some physical restrictions, I can figure out a lot or at least know where to look for information.